Featured image

 Section image for University of Manchester Cyber Attack 2023: When Research Data Became a Target

-• Research data: Universities hold sensitive datasets tied to innovation, patents and national projects.
+• Research data: Universities hold intellectual property, research datasets and commercially valuable information.

 Lightbulb Icon Key Takeaway